 Flutter provides package: test, – a library that supports the configuration of tests on the level of each coding directory.
-Before you can execute the test file, Flutter scans the entire hierarchy of directory.
+Before you can execute the test file, Flutter scans the entire hierarchy of the directory.
 It looks for a file named, “ flutter_test_config.dart”.

-Flutter will choose a configuration file that is closest to the test-file.
+Flutter will choose a configuration file that is closest to the text file.
 If the file is not pubspec.yaml than the framework executes it like a normal test file.
 It enforces this method to each and every hierarchy of the directory for testing purposes.
 So, it uses a single method for unit testing.